 The hamstrings are commonly known as the hammies and are found on the posterior (back side) side of the upper leg.
 These muscles are responsible for knee flexion, which is a movement repeatedly completed during jump rope.

-For those wanting to thoroughly build hamstring and glute size and muscle should consider adding a back squats program or deadlift workout into their routine.
+For those aiming to thoroughly build hamstring and glute size, incorporating a back squats program or a deadlift workout into their routine is highly recommended.
 This will help to really maximize muscle building and can be easy to add to a jump rope program.

 Hamstrings